Meet The Horses

 Chianti and Danny now live in a big pen in the field and are just as in love as they were when they first met.
 Some of Chianti’s old-soul personality is wearing off on a once very headshy Danny, and Danny likes to make her run enough to remind her she is young and beautiful.
 They balance each other out wonderfully and spend most of their days in their own little world.

-DANNY – short for Borracho Dan – is a three-year-old Thoroughbred with a shy, gentle personality.
+DANNY is a six-year-old Thoroughbred with a shy, gentle personality.
 He was destined to be part of the racing world, but he came to us instead after his previous owner wanted to get rid of him on the grounds that he had a bad knee.
 Thanks to a sweet lady on the track who knew he was in danger and begged his owner for a few days to find him a new place to live before the slaughter truck came around, Danny came home in March 2015.

 Danny was pretty uncertain about his new life for the first few weeks.
 He was rather head shy and it took some gentle coaxing to get his halter on.
 We turned him out with Iron Man and Slayer to see how they’d get along.
 The first few times we did this, Iron Man made it his personal mission to intimidate Danny and show him who was in charge.
 But to our disbelief, Slayer pushed himself in between the two boys before it got real nasty and kept the peace.
 Now?
 The three big Thoroughbreds get along just fine.